On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Introduction

-With equalities (\ref{eq:alg-inv}) and (\ref{eq:an-inv}) in hand, it follows easily that to prove the equality of characteristic ideals in Conjecture~\ref{conj:BDP} it suffices to prove one of the predicted divisibilities, possibly in $\Lambda[1/p]$.
-In $\S\ref{IMCIII}$, by an extension of Howard's Kolyvagin system arguments \cite{howard} to the residually reducible setting, we prove one of the divisibilities in Conjecture~\ref{conj:PR}.
-This yields a corresponding divisibility in (\ref{eq:BDP-imp}), from where the proof of Theorem~\ref{thm:C} follows easily.
+With equalities (\ref{eq:alg-inv}) and (\ref{eq:an-inv}) in hand, it follows easily that to prove the equality of characteristic ideals in Conjecture~\ref{conj:BDP} it suffices to prove one of the predicted divisibilities in $\Lambda^{\rm ur}[\frac{1}{p}]$.
+In $\S\ref{IMCIII}$, {by combining Howard's approach to proving Iwasawa-theoretic divisibilities \cite{howard} with a Kolyvagin system argument along the lines of Nekov\'a\v{r}'s \cite{nekovar} (but adapted for twists by infinite order characters and for obtaining a bound on the length of Tate--Shafarevich group and not just an annihilator),} we prove the main result towards one of the divisibilities in Conjecture~\ref{conj:PR}: {${\rm char}_{\Lambda_{\rm ac}}(\mathcal{X}_{\rm tors})$ divides ${\rm char}_{\Lambda_{\rm ac}}\bigl(\mathcal{S}/\mathcal{H}\bigr)^2$ in $\Lambda_{\rm ac}[\frac{1}{T}]$, and even in $\Lambda_{\rm ac}$ assuming \eqref{eq:intro-sel}.} As already noted, hypotheses (\ref{eq:intro-spl}) and $\phi\vert_{G_p}\neq\mathds{1},\omega$ are not needed at this point.
+This yields a corresponding divisibility in (\ref{eq:BDP-imp}), from which the proof of Theorem~\ref{thm:C} follows easily.
 The details of the final argument, and the deduction of Corollary~\ref{cor:D}, are given in $\S\ref{sec:CD}$.
-The additional hypothesis \eqref{eq:intro-sel} is required to circumvent the growth of the `error term' in our extension of Howard's Kolyvagin system arguments in the cases of twists by anticyclotomic characters $p$-adically close to the trivial character.
+The additional hypothesis \eqref{eq:intro-sel} is required to circumvent the growth of the `error term' in our Kolyvagin system arguments in the cases of twists by anticyclotomic characters $p$-adically close to the trivial character. {The arguments in $\S\ref{IMCIII}$ apply equally well to both the residually reducible and residually irreducible cases.}

-Finally, the proofs of Theorem~\ref{thm:E} and Theorem~\ref{thm:F} are given in $\S\ref{sec:EF}$, and they are both obtained as an application of Theorem~\ref{thm:C} for a suitablely chosen $K$.
-In particular, for the proof of Theorem~\ref{thm:F} we need to know the $p$-part of the Birch--Swinnerton-Dyler formula in analytic rank $0$ for the quadratic twist $E^K$; this is deduced in Theorem~\ref{thmGV} from the results of Greenberg--Vatsal \cite{greenvats}, and is responsible for the additional hypotheses on $\phi$ placed in Theorem~\ref{thm:F}.
+Finally, the proofs of Theorems~\ref{thm:E} and \ref{thm:F} are given in $\S\ref{sec:EF}$, and they are both obtained as an application of Theorem~\ref{thm:C} for a suitably chosen $K$.
+In particular, the proof of Theorem~\ref{thm:F} requires knowing the $p$-part of the Birch--Swinnerton-Dyler formula in analytic rank $0$ for the quadratic twist $E^K$; this is deduced in Theorem~\ref{thmGV} from the results of Greenberg--Vatsal \cite{greenvats}, and this is responsible for the additional hypotheses on $\phi$ placed in Theorem~\ref{thm:F}.